bingb0t5/im-in/AUTH_UNIFICATION_PLAN.md

 ### Why gradual

-This app has no automated test suite, so a big-bang auth rewrite is risky.
+This app now has a small focused automated test suite, but not enough auth/end-to-end coverage to make a big-bang auth rewrite low-risk.

 ## Phase 6: Recovery And Bookings UX